InnuendoPi/Brautomat32/docs/en/Logging/log.md

 ```

-To rectify the sensor error, the exact same URL is called up again.
+To stop test sensor error, the exact same URL is called up again.
 The first sensor has the ID 0, the second the ID 1 and the third the ID 2.
 In the URL, only the last 0 must be replaced by the desired sensor ID.

 This sensor error test makes it very easy to check the ‘Behaviour on sensor error’ parameter.